UCL/tus-rec-challenge/submission.md

 Receipt of all submissions will be acknowledged via email within two working days of receipt, and evaluations will be posted on the leaderboard once completed.

-The evaluation code, together with the baseline models, is publicly available <a href="https://github.com/QiLi111/TUS-REC2025-Challenge_baseline" target="_blank">here</a>.
+The evaluation code, together with the baseline model, is publicly available <a href="https://github.com/QiLi111/TUS-REC2025-Challenge_baseline" target="_blank">here</a>.
 Participating teams are encouraged, though not obligated, to share their code publicly.
 Links to any available source code will be provided.